 CAASTRO is thrilled to present the inaugural Galaxy Convention 4-5 December 2017 at The University of Sydney.
 This event will focus on female innovation and entrepreneurship.
 See the flyer here.
-Applications are now being accepted from female students in years 10-12 from anywhere in Australia.
-Students will participate in workshops and team challenges with university students, research scientists and STEM business leaders.
+Check the event page for further details.

 Star origami: Instructions

 Video Conferencing Back to top of page

 In 2017, CAASTRO in the Classroom will offer three types of live sessions:-

 Video conferencing information for teachers: Important information about making the most of your CAASTRO in the Classroom video conferencing session.